JanaShenLab/kaml-esm/README.md

 - **env/setup_envs.sh**
   Shell script to set up Conda or venv environments and install dependencies.

 - **src/plmpg/esm2**
 Vendored ESM2 (i.e. fair-esm) with a wrapper to enable side-by-side esm2 and esm3/C.

+- **wts**
+ saved model weights for esm2 and esmC acidic and basic channels

 - **README.md**
   This documentation file.